 On Saturday, Huzail Hassan was one of the thousands of anxious students across the United States who took the SAT, the college entrance exam that's been a dreaded rite of passage for millions of American high school students since 1926.
 "As soon as I walked out, I was feeling like I didn't do my best," Hassan said Sunday.

-I also contacted the senator of California and met with one of her representatives in her L.A. office and explained the issue to her. as well.
+I also contacted the senator of California and met with one of her representatives in her L.A. office and explained the issue to her.
 After the meeting, I received a follow up from them stating that their role is limited at the time and cannot do anything about it.
 Later, I received a message from Diane Feinstein thanking me for sharing my thoughts and appreciating hearing students like me taking an active interest in the government.
-I felt that I left an impact for future test takers after getting this issue to a person in power.
-If CollegeBoard were to do something like this again, this wave that we started will turn into a tsunami.
+I felt that I left an impact for future test takers after getting this issue to a person in power and the mainstream media.
+Hopefully, test-takers will be able to take a test knowing the person next to them didn't already have an answer key.